edipetres/Depressed_Year/3_satellites/README.md

  'United Kingdom': 8}
  ```

-## 4. Wich country has the lightest satelite and how much does it weight?
+## 4. Which country has the lightest satelite and how much does it weight?

 ``` python
 import csv